 Ozarks Technical Community College strives to create partnerships with four-year colleges and universities through official articulation agreements.
 An articulation agreement establishes an officially approved agreement that matches coursework between schools and are designed to aid students in making a more seamless transition when transferring with a degree from OTC to a four-year institution.
 Although such agreements are approved by both OTC and other institutions, a student should always refer to the college or university they wish to transfer to upon graduation from OTC for final approval of a specific degree program.
 To see what articulation agreements are available, please refer to the Current Articulation Agreements.

-The list of participating colleges and universities can be found on the Missouri Department of Higher Education website.
+The list of participating colleges and universities can be found on the Missouri Department of Higher Education and Workforce Development website.